An Iconic Heavy Hitter Algorithm Made Private: Experiments

 \subsection{Real Data}

 \paragraph{Varying $k$.} Precision is near-perfect across all methods (Figure~\ref{fig:caida_k_precision}), with $\spacesaving$ admitting a small number of false positives as the threshold is relaxed.
-ARE generally declines with larger $k$ (Figure~\ref{fig:caida_k_ARE}). $\cms$ exhibits a modest increase in error as more lower-frequency items are admitted, while $\cs$ and $\spacesaving$ maintain error below $0.04$ throughout.
+ARE generally declines with larger $k$ (Figure~\ref{fig:caida_k_ARE}). $\cms$ exhibits a modest increase in error as more lower-frequency items are admitted as heavy, while $\cs$ and $\spacesaving$ maintain error below $0.04$ throughout.
 Recall trends diverge (Figure~\ref{fig:caida_k_recall}) between algorithms.
-Notably, $\mg$ benefits from larger tables, whereas both linear sketches degrade as $k$ increases, a consequence of an expanding noise envelope that tightens selection and suppresses borderline heavy hitters.
+Notably, $\mg$ benefits from larger tables, whereas both linear sketches degrade as $k$ increases, a consequence of the privacy-induced noise dominating the frequency threshold $T/k$.

 \paragraph{Varying $\varepsilon$.} Precision is unaffected and remains perfect for all data structures (Figure~\ref{fig:caida_eps_precision}).
 ARE is essentially insensitive to $\varepsilon$ (Figure~\ref{fig:caida_eps_ARE}), as estimation error from the underlying non-private summaries dominates the total error in the $\diffpriv$ variants.
-Recall is impacted only at very small privacy budgets (Figure~\ref{fig:caida_eps_recall}), where the suppression thresholds include an $\varepsilon^{-1}$ term.
-This inflation particularly affects the linear sketches, while counter-based methods are largely stable.
+Recall is impacted only at very small privacy budgets (Figure~\ref{fig:caida_eps_recall}), where the suppression thresholds for linear sketches include an $\varepsilon^{-1}$ term.

 \paragraph{Varying $\tilde{k}$.} Increasing the oversampling factor $c$ in $\tilde{k}=c\cdot k$ leaves update time unchanged for the counter-based summaries (Figure~\ref{fig:caida_tilde_k_update}), consistent with constant-time updates.
 Linear sketches, which maintain heaps for candidate tracking, show a dependence on $\tilde{k}$.
 By design, utility improves uniformly with larger $\tilde{k}$.
 ARE decreases as additional counters reduce collision and estimation error (Figure~\ref{fig:caida_tilde_k_ARE}).
 Note that $\spacesaving$ obtains higher error at Factor 1 as it is the only algorithm with high recall and therefore gets tested against lower frequency heavy items.
 Recall rises because the expanded capacity tightens error envelopes and enables finer thresholding without violating privacy (Figure~\ref{fig:caida_tilde_k_recall}).